nih-cfde/published-documentation/docs/about/portalguide.md

 The CFDE dashboard displays multiple charts for users to view high-level data.
 The charts update automatically with the selections you make and the precise numbers can be viewed by hovering over the chart.
 The charts include:

+*   Bar chart of the file count by Common Fund program and assay.
+The X-axis, Y-axis, and Stack are configurable by all users to customize the data summary as needed.
-*   Two bar charts that allow users to compare CFDE data by CF Program, Data Type, Assay, Species, or Anatomy using File Count, Data Volume, Sample Count, or Subject Count.
-The X-axis, Y-axis, and Stack are configurable by all users to customize the data summaries as needed.
-These bar charts display near each other so you can compare two different data summaries.
+*   Bar chart of the subject count by data type and Common Fund program.
+The X-axis, Y-axis, and Stack are configurable by all users to customize the data summary as needed.
 *   Pie chart of the number of subjects by anatomy for a single assay type across all Common Fund programs.
 *   Pie chart of the number of samples by anatomy for a single Common Fund program.